MohammedBoure/Shoppica-BackEnd/docs/en/payment.md

 ---

 ## Notes
-- All endpoints interact with the database through the `PaymentManager` class.
+- All endpoints interact with the database through the `PaymentManager` class, which encapsulates database operations for payments.
 - Logging is configured using `logging.basicConfig(level=logging.INFO)` for debugging and monitoring purposes.
-- The `paid_at` field in responses is a timestamp indicating when the payment was processed (format: `YYYY-MM-DDTHH:MM:SS`).
+- The `paid_at` field in responses is a timestamp indicating when the payment was processed (format: `YYYY-MM-DDTHH:MM:SS`, or `null` if not set).
 - Error responses include a descriptive `error` field to assist clients in troubleshooting.
+- The `POST /payments`, `GET /payments/<int:payment_id>`, and `GET /payments/order/<int:order_id>` endpoints are accessible to any authenticated user, with no additional ownership checks for the associated order.
+- The `PUT /payments/<int:payment_id>` and `DELETE /payments/<int:payment_id>` endpoints allow partial updates or deletion of payment details, with `PaymentManager` determining the success of the operation.
-- The `GET /payments/order/<int:order_id>` endpoint returns an empty list with a message if no payments are found for the specified order.
+- The `GET /payments/order/<int:order_id>` endpoint returns an empty list with a `message` field set to `"No payments found for this order"` if no payments are found.
-- The `POST /payments`, `GET /payments/<int:payment_id>`, and `GET /payments/order/<int:order_id>` endpoints are accessible to authenticated users, while `PUT`, `DELETE`, and `GET /payments` endpoints are restricted to admins.
+- Pagination in `GET /payments` is supported with `page` and `per_page` query parameters, but no explicit validation for negative or zero values is present in the code.